aimeceleste/wgu-coursework/README.md

 # wgu-coursework
-Archive of my WGU coursework, specifically the final projects for various classes
+Archive of my WGU coursework, specifically the final projects for selected classes

 * C169 - Scripting and Programming Applications - Java student roster
 * C188 - Software Engineering - No software, just a business requirements doc for a CRM system